 Name Current Position Dr Narongchai Akrasanee Independent Director Chairman of the Board of Directors 2.
 Mr Chan Bulakul Vice Chairman Chairman of the Executive Committee Chief Executive Officer Authorized Director Chairman of the Risk Management Committee Chairman of the Investment Committee 3.
 Mr Phongchai Sethiwan Authorized Director Member of the Nominating Committee Member of the Risk Management Committee 4.
 Mr Varit Bulakul Member of the Executive Committee Member of the Investment Committee 5.
-Dr Peter Weldon Independent Director Chairman of the Audit Committee Member of the Compensation Committee 6.
-Mr Sompong Phaoenchoke Independent Director Member of the Audit Committee Member of the Compensation Committee 7.
-Mrs Punnee Worawuthichongsathit Independent Director Member of the Audit Committee Chairwoman of the Nominating Committee Chairwoman of the Compensation Committee 8.
-Mr Anake Kamolnate Member of the Executive Committee Authorized Director Member of the Risk Management Committee Member of the Investment Committee President Operation Company Secretary
+Mr Surong Bulakul Independent Director Chairman of the Audit Committee Chairman of the Corporate Governance and Sustainable Development Committee Member of the Compensation Committee 6.
+Mr Sompong Phaoenchoke Independent Director Member of the Audit Committee Member of the Corporate Governance and Sustainable Development Committee Member of the Compensation Committee 7.
+Mrs Punnee Worawuthichongsathit Independent Director Member of the Audit Committee Member of the Corporate Governance and Sustainable Development Committee Chairwoman of the Nominating Committee Chairwoman of the Compensation Committee

-Name Current Position 9.
+Name Current Position 8.
+Mr Anake Kamolnate Member of the Executive Committee Authorized Director Member of the Risk Management Committee Member of the Investment Committee President Operation Company Secretary 9.
 Mr Kirin Narula Authorized Director Member of the Nominating Committee Member of the Risk Management Committee Member of the Investment Committee Member of the Executive Committee 10.
 Mr Varut Bulakul Member of the Executive Committee Member of the Compensation Committee Member of the Nominating Committee Member of the Investment Committee President Investment